EchoShift-Studios/snake/README.md

 # snake
-We do not guarrantee that this script will work on your PC.
+We do not guarantee that this script will work on your PC.